SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/3.0.0/source/02auth.rst

 Modify your App Delegate
 ------------------------

-The fourth step is to add the following method in your AppDelegate.h file:
+The fourth step is to add the following method in your **AppDelegate** file:

 .. code-block:: swift